TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/handbook/hand_ins.md

    Make sure to export the correct CSV file.
 There is only one file that contains the results and the Ilias names.
    :::

 1. **Import CSV content**: Import the CSV content by either copy & paste the content in the input field or by uploading the file.
 You can upload the file by clicking the "Upload CSV-file" button and the content will be pasted into the input field after uploading.
-If the separator is not correctly detected on the next page you can change the seperator on _this_ page using the "Separator" input in the uper right.
+If the separator is not correctly detected on the next page you can change the seperator on _this_ page using the "Separator" input in the upper right.

    :::tip Drag & Drop
    You can also drag & drop the file on the button